Phosphate Sensor (PO₄³⁻)

 Direct Meaning

-The measured value directly represents the concentration of phosphate ions in a liquid.
+The measured value represents the concentration of phosphate available for biological growth.

 Indirect Meaning